Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Conclusions

 \section{Conclusions}

 In this paper, we use the largest simulation volume of the IllustrisTNG simulation suite, TNG300-1, to probe the spatial extent of the cluster environment's impact on galaxy evolution.
 To overcome the resolution limit, we choose galaxies with $M_{\star} > 10^{9.5}\,M_{\odot}$ and $M_{dm} > 10^9\,M_{\odot}$ that reside in clusters with $M_{200,\rm{mean}} > 10^{13} \, M_{\odot}$.
 For each galaxy, we define the distance-to-closest cluster by calculating the periodic distance with respect to all clusters, and record the lowest one.
 We then examined galaxy properties as a function of this distance normalised by $R_{200,\rm mean}$.
 We employ a data-driven framework that classifies galaxy samples into cluster and field galaxies using intrinsic galaxy properties.
 With this classifier, we determine a probabilistic transition region for cluster environments of four different mass ranges.
 With the mass dependence of transition regions, our results are compared with established cluster boundary definitions.
 Our findings are summarised in the following sections: \begin{itemize} \item In Figure~\ref{fig:profiles-combined}, we provide the first quantitative, probabilistic map of the transition region, which directly links galaxy–cluster distance to membership probability.
-From this result, we further extract the cluster-to-cluster zero point median and 16th-84th percentile to further highlight the extent of the cluster environment's influence as shown in Figure~\ref{fig:zeros-sublink_dist}.
-We find that the transition region determined probabilistically using our algorithm follows an increasing trend with the cluster environment mass.
-This region is intrinsically scattered, highlighting the dynamical trajectory of galaxies entering cluster environments.
-The mass dependence of the transition region is consistent with the place ram-pressure stripping occurs for high-mass clusters compare to low-mass ones.
-Figure~\ref{fig:mass_fit} shows that the mass dependence follows the power law $x^{0.1}$. \item In Figure~\ref{fig:1to1-sixprop}, we investigate the effectiveness of established cluster boundary definitions in separating cluster and field galaxies.
+In Figure~\ref{fig:zeros-sublink_dist}, we further extract the cluster-to-cluster zero point median and with its the 16th-84th percentile errors to highlight the transition region marked by the cluster environment's influence on galaxies.
+It follows an increasing trend with the cluster environment mass, which is consistent with the location of ram pressure stripping for clusters of different masses.
+Figure~\ref{fig:mass_fit} shows that the mass dependence follows the power law $x^{0.1}$.
+It is also intrinsically scattered, which means that the process of a galaxy's properties changing when entering the cluster environment is gradual. \item In Figure~\ref{fig:1to1-sixprop}, we investigate the effectiveness of established cluster boundary definitions in separating cluster and field galaxies.
 The results indicate that there are galaxies that live across these boundaries with mixed memberships.
 Therefore, these radii do not explicitly create a hard boundary that defines a bipartition for the two galaxy populations. \item Through categorising galaxy properties by their underlying physics, i.e. gas, stellar, and dynamical, we train category-specific models to determine transition regions of different physical processes, thereby isolating the cluster environment’s effect.
 Figure~\ref{fig:compare_dist} demonstrates that the dynamical properties are impacted deepest inside the cluster centre compared with the stellar and gas transitions.
 However, we find that the offset between gas and stellar transition regions is ambiguous due to various phenomenon. \end{itemize}